-As people begin to work a program of dual recovery they soon recognize that it offers a practical way of life.
-Three words that characterize dual recovery are:
+As people begin to work a program of dual recovery they soon recognise that it offers a practical way of life.

-Hope: Believable hope gradually begins to develop.
+Believable hope gradually begins to develop.
 As they work their program of recovery and attend meetings they meet other people who have shared similar experiences.
-They begin to recognize that recovery from a dual disorder is possible and that they can improve their quality of life.
+They begin to recognise that recovery from a dual disorder is possible and that they can improve their quality of life.

 The Twelve Steps of DRA are specifically designed to help members stop using alcohol and other intoxicating drugs, maintain their recovery, and prevent relapse.